BDC Hamburger Icon

 An SQL injection is a sneaky tool attackers use to manipulate the back end of your system.
 This is essentially a data breach, which means they can view private data and operate part of your system without your knowledge.

-To avoid this attack, make sure your system is up to date, and consider implementing a web application firewall to help block malicious data.
+To avoid SQL injection attacks, make sure your system is up to date and consider implementing a web application firewall to help block malicious data.

-This is when a hacker inputs harmful code into your company’s webpage.
-This tactic is used to directly steal from your consumers, as visitors to your website are exposed to malware, phishing, malicious bots and other tactics to steal their information.
-Consider using a HTTP Content Security Policy to beef up your data security.
+Cross-site scripting, or XSS, is when a hacker inputs harmful code into your company’s webpage.
+This tactic is used to directly steal from your customers as visitors to your website are exposed to malware, phishing, malicious bots and other ways to steal their information.
+Consider using an HTTP Content Security Policy to beef up your data security.

 When hackers infiltrate your e-commerce store through phishing, XSS or other attacks, they wait for customers at the checkout page so they can swipe their credit card and personal information.
 When attackers e-skim, they’re going after all the information on your payment card processing pages.